Fran Unsworth: BBC career

 In August 2014, Unsworth ordered helicopter filming of a police raid on a mansion belonging to singer Cliff Richard.
 The coverage led to Richard suing the BBC for breach of privacy.
 On 8 May 2018, The Guardian reported: "Sir Cliff Richard is seeking a payment of at least £560,000 from the BBC following the broadcaster's coverage of a police raid at his home in 2014."
 In July, Richard was awarded £210,000 in damages and the BBC agreed to pay £2 million in legal costs.
 Unsworth apologised to Richard and stated that "there were elements of its coverage that should have been handled differently" but criticised the ruling as an attack on liberty and press freedoms.

 In January 2018, she was invited to present evidence at a parliamentary select committee meeting on gender pay gap at the BBC.
 This was initiated by the resignation of the then China editor Carrie Gracie in the same month over the same issue.
 Unsworth defended the pay gap between Grace and the BBC's North America editor Jon Sopel as Sopel was "on air twice as much" and that "The China job [is] a more features-based agenda".
 Gracie also reported that Unsworth had privately commented to a colleague that the pay gap was due to her being part-time.
 Unsworth denied this stating "I did the contract, I knew she wasn't" but apologised to her for causing a 'misunderstanding' due to 'loose' language.
 BBC and Gracie agreed to an equal pay deal in June 2018 and she donated the back pay awarded to charity.

-In September 2021, it was announced that Unsworth will leave the BBC in 2022 after 40 years.
+The BBC announced in 2021 that Unsworth would leave her role as director of News and Current Affairs in 2022, she was succeeded by ITN CEO Deborah Turness.